johnmarkschofield/django-lean/README.md

 === Experiment Implementation ===

-{{{django-lean}}} makes it easy to implement experiments in Python, JavaScript, or Django templates.
+django-lean makes it easy to implement experiments in Python, JavaScript, or Django templates.
 Here are some examples:

 ==== Python ====